About the Lung Cancer Awareness Toolkit

 Blueprint to Transform a Lung Cancer Screening Program | End Lung Cancer Now developed a plan for organizations building lung cancer screening programs |

-Cancer Data Visualization Tool | The Cancer Statistic Data Visualization tool provides the most up-to-date information from the CDC on lung and other cancers. |
+Cancer Data Visualization Tool | The Cancer Statistics Data Visualization tool provides the most up-to-date information from the CDC on lung and other cancers. |

 Caregiver Resource Guide | This guide from the American Cancer Society is a tool for people and families who are caring for someone with cancer. |

-How to Quit Smoking – CDC | This CDC page links to free resources for quitting smoking including a quitline, text messaging services, and phone app. |
+How to Quit Smoking – CDC | This CDC page links to free resources for quitting smoking, including a quitline, text messaging services, and phone app. |

 Clinician Brief: Radon | This brief on radon from the Agency for Toxic Substances & Disease Registry (ATSDR) provides clinical information on radon and its affiliated risks. |